 You can still see the marks of history along some tracks, such as the border markers that used to mark the boundary between France and the German Empire from 1871 to 1918.
 Smugglers of tobacco, alcohol and matches learned to know the mountain by heart and did not need signposts to figure out where they were!

 The peaceful side of the Vosges did not hide the fact that the peoples, especially France and Germany, were fighting against each other in numerous combats.
-The castles in ruin that can be seen are proof of this, as are the battlefields of Hartmannswillerkopf (Vieil-Armand), the Belfort fortifications, and the famous “Maginot Line” in northern Vosges.
+The ruined castles that can be seen are proof of this, as are the battlefields of Hartmannswillerkopf (Vieil-Armand), the Belfort fortifications, and the famous “Maginot Line” in the northern Vosges.

 The Fermes-Auberges and the local gastronomy

 When you’re tired and worn out from walking to the top of the Vosges mountains, an authentic traditional farm meal in one of the many farmhouses in the Vosges is just what you need.
 This “marcaire” meal is typical in the Vosges and features pie as a first course and roïgabrageldi (potatoes with smoked pork shoulder) as a main.
 This is of course followed by Munster cheese and a delicious blueberry tart (in summer).

 The farms of the Vosges house people, animals and crops under the same roof.
 They are partly buried and are built from granite balls found in the fields and topped with a wooden roof.
 The most exposed façade is protected by cladding made of small wooden boards laid out in a fish scale pattern, known as the “essis”, while the hay in the attic guards against the cold.
 The peculiar, potbelly bread ovens can often be seen on and around these isolated and established farms.

 You only have a few days to spend in the Vosges mountains?
 Here are some sights that we recommend: